 Under National Instrument 52-110 - Audit Committees ("NI 52-110"), venture issuers are required to provide certain disclosure with respect to their audit committee, including the text of the audit committee's charter, the composition of the audit committee and the fees paid to the external auditor.
-This information with respect to the Company is provided in Schedule B.
+Information respecting the Company's audit committee is set out in Schedule B.